Simran-Waghela-05/LEARNFLOW-BUSINESS-ANALYTICS-/Task 2: Customer Lifetime Value Prediction/README.md

 How to segment profitable customers?
 How much budget need to spend to acquire customers?

-## Dataset
-I chose the dataset created by Prediction Consultants.
-This dataset was based on the transactions made between September 2020 and September 2021.

 ## Steps
 1. Importing necessary libraries: pandas, numpy, and scikit-learn for data manipulation and modeling.
 2. Loading and preprocessing data: Loading the e-commerce dataset, handling missing values, and converting data types as needed.